nickc1/skedm/docs/score.rst

   score1 = M.score(ytest, how='score') # Coefficient of determination
   score2 = M.score(ytest, how='coeff') # Correlation coefficient

 Coefficient is useful when you are interested in making precise forecasts and correlation coefficient is useful when you are interested in accurate forecasts.
-For example, consider to following plot where the blue is the actual values and the green is the predicted values.
+For example, consider the following plot where blue are the actual values and green are the predicted values.

 .. image:: /_static/edm/corrcoef_vs_score.png
    :align: center

 The correlation coefficient for these predictions would be equal to one, while the coefficient of determination would be 0.19.
-Depending on what you are looking for, both statistics could be useful.
+Depending on on your interest, either statistic could be useful.

 Classification